Canada Ranks 12th on Democracy Index 2022

 Key Points

-- Canada is a global leader in Environmental, Social and Governance indices, and should be recognized for it
+• Canada is a global leader in social and environmental initiatives and should be recognized for it

-First published in 2006, the index sets out each year since to measure the "state of democracy" in these countries using 60 different indicators across five categories, including:
+First published in 2006, the EIU’s index sets out to measure the state of democracy in nearly 200 countries using 60 different indicators across five categories, including:

-While Canada's rank has dropped over the past few years, the country remains one of the 24 nations evaluated as a "full democracy" with a score of 8.88 out of a perfect 10.
-According to the report, just 8% of the world's population lives in a country considered a full democracy.
+While Canada's rank has dropped slightly over the past few years, our country maintains a high score of 8.69 out of a perfect 10.
+According to the EIU, just 7.8 per cent of the world's population lives in a country considered a “full democracy.”

 #1 – Norway – 9.81